yeilkim777/Advanced-Gesture-Drawing-Web/README.md

 https://advanced-gesture-application.web.app/

 ## Features
-Folder upload
-15 seconds to 15 minutes timing
-Photo editor with grayscale, contrast, saturation and brightness
+Gesture drawing application with 15 seconds to 15 minutes timing, Photo editor with grayscale, contrast, saturation and brightness and Folder of own reference can be uploaded.

 ## Libraries and Frameworks
 Bulma